A shopping cart is the centerpiece of almost every e-commerce website.

 - Customer can add a product to a shopping cart.

-- Customer can add different variations (color, size, etc.) of the same product
+- Customer can add different variations, such as color, size, etc., of the same product.

-- Customer can’t add a product not in stock (not available) or with the negative stock
+- Customer can’t add a product not in stock, not available, or with negative stock.

 Cart Calculation